elanatframework/Code_behind/doc/template.md

 `"/page/template/page_template"`

-You can add more templates; it is enough to separate the paths of the templates with the big character (;).
+You can add more templates; it is enough to separate the paths of the templates with the semicolon character (;).

 Razor syntax example: